Restorative Dentistry – Boston, MA

 The process of having a new dental crown created and placed within a patient’s smile typically requires two appointments.
 During the first one, our doctors will adjust the tooth and capture precise impressions that can be sent to a trustworthy dental laboratory.
 Once the finished dental crown has been returned to us, we will invite you back to the dental office for final adjustments and fitting.

 Alternatively, dental bridges are a sturdy and worthwhile option when a patient is missing one or more teeth that were located next to each other in the mouth.
 Why is it called a bridge?
 Because it’s meant to literally “bridge” the gap that these teeth have left.
 It’s attached in place with the help of additional dental crowns, which are anchored over nearby natural teeth.
 Like singular dental crowns, the process of having a new bridge designed and crafted can require two (or three) appointments.

 Root Canal Therapy

-The team at Devonshire Dental Associates will do everything they possibly can to help you avoid the need for tooth extraction.
+The team at Devonshire Dental of Boston will do everything they possibly can to help you avoid the need for tooth extraction.
 However, there are some situations where this procedure becomes a necessity for your safety and health.
 They include: